 Galaxy demonstrates the difference between a good game and a great game: attention to detail and reliable, consistent game rules.
 The worlds you'll visit in the course of collecting the game's 120 Stars frequently challenge the assumptions you take for granted when you play a platformer, but the new rules that come into play always operate consistently within their context.
 There are no "gotcha" moments, no cheap sections of memorization, even in the most challenging special stages.
 Intuition, logic, and reactions will win the day.
 Excellent reactions, mind you -- Galaxy is unforgiving at times, like the best classic Mario games.
 Anyone can beat Galaxy with enough persistence, but complete mastery of the game demands genuine skill.

 Given the Wii's limitations, Galaxy's visuals are absolutely impressive -- especially when you notice that you can look around and see all of a galaxy's planets at once.
 Still, gamers with HD sets will find themselves wishing the Wii could output at a higher resolution, if only to make the bright, colorful graphics look that much cleaner.
 It fares even better on the audio front; aside from an abundance of too-chirpy sound effects, Galaxy will leave your ears dazzled.
 The music ranges from great to amazing, without a false note to be heard.
 The orchestrated themes are as vast and majestic as befits a game that spans the universe, and the sly interweaving of dynamic sound and classic motifs creates a soundscape that is quintessentially Mario yet uncharacteristically sophisticated.
+In Galaxy, Nintendo finally makes good on its grand ambition this generation (with only a few small snags): to create a game that anyone can play, but laden with enough depth and intricacy to satisfy its hardcore fans.
+Super Mario Galaxy

-Mario Wii Super Mario Galaxy
+In short, Super Mario Galaxy

 Ref : Amazon.com